 s B was suffering from pain that kept her awake at night.
 An examination by the dentist established tooth 27 was the cause of discomfort.
-The 27 had extensive dental decay and a missing buccal wall.
-Ms B had an otherwise intact arch and was keen to save the tooth - she did not want a dental extraction
+The 27 had extensive decay and a missing buccal wall.
+Ms B had an otherwise intact arch and was keen to save the tooth - her preference was to avoid an extraction.

-The dentist explained that endodontic treatment carried no guarantee of success, especially with the extent of damage to the enamel walls, and extraction was offered as the only realistic alternative.
+The dentist explained that endodontic treatment carried little prospect of success, especially with the extent of damage to the enamel walls, and extraction was offered as the only realistic alternative.